 How Do I Maintain My Galvanized Metal Table Tops?

-What Types of Wood are Used for RCS Reclaimed Wood Table Tops?
+What Types of Wood are Used for RCG Reclaimed Wood Table Tops?

 Because reclaimed wood comes from a variety of sources, each of our reclaimed wood restaurant tables has a slightly different makeup.
 Our reclaimed wood table tops feature a mixture of reclaimed spruce, pine, fir, etc. Each table features a unique mix of wood, so each table will be unique.